Birthday party killings deadliest incident in Colorado Springs since 1911, says mayor; where it ranks in state history

 Columbine High School, Littleton, 1999 (15 dead including shooters): Two students went on a shooting massacre during a school day in April 1999, killing 12 classmates, one teacher, and wounding more than 20 others.
 The teen gunmen then killed themselves.
 It remains one of the most notorious school shootings in U.S. history.

-Century 16 movie theater, Aurora, 2012 (12 dead): Using tear gas grenades and multiple firearms, convicted killer James Holmes ambushed a midnight showing of “The Dark Knight Rises,” shooting 82 people and killing 12.
+Century 16 movie theater, Aurora, 2012 (12 dead): Using tear gas grenades and multiple firearms, convicted killer James Holmes ambushed a midnight showing of “The Dark Knight Rises,” shooting 70 people and killing 12.
+Another dozen suffered injuries ranging from tear gas inhalation to a dislocated knee trying to escape.
 The number of people shot (injured and killed) was the highest in U.S. history until the Orlando, Florida nightclub shooting in 2016.
 (Click here for our past coverage.)